Regulatory Obligations and Related Considerations

 - How does your firm determine whether to employ order-by-order or “regular and rigorous” reviews of execution quality?

-- How does your firm implement and conduct an adequate “regular and rigorous” review of the quality of the executions of its customers’ orders and orders from a customer of another broker-dealer?
+- If applicable, how does your firm implement and conduct an adequate “regular and rigorous” review of the quality of the executions of its customers’ orders and orders from a customer of another broker-dealer?

-- How does your firm address potential conflicts of interest in order-routing decisions, including those related to its routing of orders to market centers that provide payment for order flow (PFOF) or other-routing inducements?
+- How does your firm address potential conflicts of interest in order routing decisions, including those involving:

-- Does your firm perform its best execution obligations with respect to trading conducted in both regular and extended trading hours?
+- How does your firm meet its best execution obligations with respect to trading conducted in both regular and extended trading hours?

-- Does your firm consider the risk of information leakage when assessing the execution quality of orders routed to a particular venue?
+- Does your firm consider the risk of information leakage affecting pricing when assessing the execution quality of orders routed to a particular venue?